js1019/NormalModes/README.md

 ## How to run this application?
 Please check the demos/global_conf, which shows an **extremely simple** parameter setting.
 Since the problem is deterministic, there are only a few parameters that are needed to compute the normal modes.
+You will then be able to obtain _all_ the eigenpairs in the prescribed frequency inteval.
 Please check the README.md under demos/ for more details.

 ## Reference